GabiSocoteanu/azure-docs/articles/storage/common/storage-import-export-service-faq.md

 ### Are there any restrictions with shipping my drive internationally?
 Please note that the physical media that you are shipping may need to cross international borders.
 You are responsible for ensuring that your physical media and data are imported and/or exported in accordance with the applicable laws.
 Before shipping the physical media, check with your advisors to verify that your media and data can legally be shipped to the identified data center.
 This will help to ensure that it reaches Microsoft in a timely manner.

+After the upload is complete, the process to return drive(s) to an international address can take longer than the typical 2-3 days we see for local shipping.
+During the stage listed in the Azure portal as ‘packaging’ our team is ensuring the correct documentation is provided to ensure the shipment complies with the varied international import/export requirements.

 ### Are there any special requirements for delivering my disks to a datacenter?

 The requirements depend on the specific Azure datacenter restrictions.